- By Susan Barber Lindquist

 The case, the result of collaboration with UCLA researchers, appears today in Mayo Clinic Proceedings.
 Researchers say these results offer further evidence that a combination of this technology and rehabilitation may help patients with spinal cord injuries regain control over previously paralyzed movements, such as steplike actions, balance control and standing.

-Journalists: For a profile on Jered Chinnock and more on the research, visit our News Network.
+For a profile on Jered Chinnock and more on the research, visit the Mayo Clinic News Network.

 “We’re really excited, because our results went beyond our expectations,” says neurosurgeon Kendall Lee, M.D., Ph.D., principal investigator and director of Mayo Clinic’s Neural Engineering Laboratory.
 “These are initial findings, but the patient is continuing to make progress.”